Teaching Repeat Signs, D.C. al Fine, and Music Score Markings

 Scarecrow Scores Music Theory Activity Sheet

-Once the student has completed Scarecrow Scores music game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed Scarecrow Scores music game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 Students have special terms to identify and draw a line to the correct answer.
 Plus, there are fun crows to color!